weavejester/integrant-repl/README.md

 :prepped
 ```

-The configuration is stored in `config`.
-To initiate the
+The configuration is stored in `integrant.repl.state/config`.
+To
-configuration, use:
+initiate the configuration, use:

 ```clojure
 user=> (init)